 3) Don’t play in the large tournaments that have a $50+ buy-in.
 These tournaments have a large payday, but you will not win anything unless you are in the top 25% or so.
 That means you can play for hours and be just out of the money.

-With any game of chance or gambling situation, if you can’t afford to lose any money, you shouldn’t participate.
+With any game of chance or gambling situation, if you can’t afford to lose any money, you shouldn’t be playing US online casinos for real money or participating at all.
 Like any other habit, it can be difficult.
 The problem most often is the pattern of betting.
 If a losing streak causes you to bet emotionally, then you should stop immediately.
 If you can make it three weeks without displaying the offending behavior, you will be better in control of you situation.